robhami/ZTM_Node.js_Express.js/07b_postman.md

 app.listen(3000);
 ```

-You will use data type #2 above if use a server for a form that gets submitted.
-Also thi is why urlencoded is added to:
+ Also this is why urlencoded is added to:
 ```
 app.use(bodyParser.urlencoded({extended: false}))
 ```
+Also need to pass it a parameter: {extended: false}.
+There is a link that explain more on this:

+ADD LINK

+Go to Postman and do Post

 There is also JSON under Raw.
 Need to add line of code to tell bodyParser to accept JSON: